patx/pickledb/README.md

   Then download the legacy file and include it in your project.

-## **Limitations**

-While pickleDB is powerful, it’s important to understand its limitations:

-- **Memory Usage**: The entire dataset is loaded into memory, which might be a constraint on systems with limited RAM for extremely large datasets.
-- **Single-Threaded**: The program is not thread-safe.
-For concurrent access, use external synchronization like Python's `RLock()`.
-- **Blocking Saves**: Saves are blocking by default.
-To achieve non-blocking saves, use asynchronous wrappers.
-- **Lack of Advanced Features**: pickleDB is designed for simplicity, so it may not meet the needs of applications requiring advanced database features.

-For projects requiring more robust solutions, consider alternatives like **[kenobiDB](Https://github.com/patx/kenobi)**, [Redis](http://redis.io/), [SQLite](https://www.sqlite.org/), or [MongoDB](https://www.mongodb.com/).

 ## **With pickleDB you have the full power of Python behind you!
 Check out examples of advanced use cases**

 ### **Store and Retrieve Complex Data**